privacy-tech-lab/privacy-pioneer/README.md

    xcode-select --install
    ```

    After you build the Privacy Pioneer App using the `npm install -production=false` or `xcode-select --install`, you might find that your package-lock.json file has been updated with dependencies that are different from the ones in the repository.
 This is because the package-lock.json file is generated based on the versions of the dependencies that are newer available at the time of installation.
-If you could successfully build the Privacy Pioneer App and run this extension in the brower, you can ignore this issue.
+If you could successfully build the Privacy Pioneer App and run this extension in the browser, you can ignore this issue.

    For any issues with incorrect dependency versions, copy the package-lock.json file from the repository into your local directory and run: